 I know mine does as sure as I’m sitting here.
-I’ve been diagnosed with mental illness. *Looks around* Wow – the ceiling didn’t just collapse, and the sky is still up there.
+I’ve been diagnosed with mental illness.
+The ceiling didn’t just collapse, and the sky is still up there.
 Mental illness doesn’t make a family “bad” or make a person “crazy”, and yet we all avoid discussing it like it’s some form of contagion that’s going to tear apart our perfect little world.
 Can we get over that already?

 We’ve all seen that person standing in the “Self Help” aisle at Chapters, trying their best to be inconspicuous and feigning surprise at their being there should someone they know comes along and see them reading the inserts.
-There’s nothing wrong with self help.
-But sometimes, self help doesn’t help.
+There’s nothing wrong with self-help.
+But sometimes, self-help doesn’t help.
 I know that first hand.
 When I was overwhelmed with the negative feelings that came from the breakdown of my relationship, I didn’t cope.
 I got busy.
 I volunteered and exercised and tried to rebound.
-My irritable bowel syndrome became so unmanageable that I had to mircromanage my diet.
-I went back to work and I buried myself in the responsibilies of managing a dining room.
-I threw myself into making friends, making a healthy lifestyle and putting on a brave face until it all came crumbling down around me, the fascade of a happy person.
+My irritable bowel syndrome became so unmanageable that I had to micromanage my diet.
+I went back to work and I buried myself in the responsibilities of managing a dining room.
+I threw myself into making friends, making a healthy lifestyle and putting on a brave face until it all came crumbling down around me, the facade of a happy person.

 “You need someone to talk to.
 You need to work on your coping skills.
 You’re going to get through this, but it’s obvious you’re dealing with depression here.”